 4.0 SHIPPING AND HANDLING

-4.1 Shipping, handling, or freight costs that the bidder may charge as a result of the City’s receipt of goods or fulfillment of services, must be included in the bidder’s bid price.
+4.1 Shipping, handling, and/or freight costs that the bidder may charge, as a result of the City’s receipt of goods or fulfillment of services, must be included in the bidder’s bid price.
 If the cost is estimated, it is recommended that the bidder’s estimate exceeds the expected dollar amount to avoid insufficient recoupment of the expenses.
 The City of Houston will only pay the dollar amount listed on the awarded bid and will not increase the amount or pay separate invoices for these charges after receipt of goods or services.

 PRODUCT LITERATURE

-You are required to submit with your response descriptive literature of equipment or supplies, if the equipment or supplies is from a different manufacturer than those specified by the City of Houston.
+You are required to submit with your response descriptive literature of equipment or supplies, if the equipment or supplies are from a different manufacturer than those specified by the City of Houston.
 Should the description(s) furnished in the literature differ from the specification(s) specified by the City of Houston, and no mention is made to the contrary, it shall be construed to mean that you propose to furnish equipment or supplies in accordance with such description(s) and not in accordance with the City’s specification(s).

 Prices should be itemized.
 The City of Houston reserves the right to award by item or by total bid.
 In case there is a discrepancy between the unit price(s) and the extension(s), the unit price(s) shall govern.

 The City of Houston is exempt from all Federal Excise Taxes.
-Consequently, DO NOT include these taxes in your price(s) or invoice(s).
+ConsequDO NOT include these taxes in your price(s) or invoice(s).
 Taxable items must be so designated, and the City will supply you with a Tax Exemption Certificate.
 If you believe that certain taxes are payable by the City of Houston, you should list the taxes directly below each item.
-If the link below doesn’t work, I’ve attached the Tax Exemption Certificate in fold “Intake Folder”
+If the link below does not work, please see the attached the Tax Exemption Certificate in folder titled “Intake Folder”

 COH Tax_Exemption_Cert.